 To get to the place where the following picture was taken, you have to take a short walk to the caldera’s edge.
 This place is called the “steaming bluff” (in geology, a bluff is a high, steep bank, as by a river or the sea, or beside a ravine or plain).
 You also have a grand view over the Halema’uma’u crater.

 Pu’u o’o from the Nāpau campground

-The Pu’u O’o has been erupting since January 3rd 1983.
-This still on-going eruption has produced a broad field of new lava flows that have buried over 45 square miles of the volcano’s south flank, and added more than 230 hectares of new land to the island!
+The Pu’u O’o has been erupting most recently between 1983 and 2018.
+This eruption produced a broad field of new lava flows that have buried over 45 square miles of the volcano’s south flank, and added more than 230 hectares of new land to the island!

-The closest you can get to this crater is by hiking the Nāpau Trail in the Hawaii Volcanoes National Park.
-This 14(!) mile round trip (7+ hours) trail provides opportunities for hikers to experience a diversity of environments in Hawaiʻi Volcanoes National Park and leads through varied terrain ranging from recent lava flows to dense tree fern rain forests.
+You can get to the base of this volcano by hiking the Nāpau Trail in the Hawaii Volcanoes National Park.
+This 18(!) mile round trip (9+ hours) trail provides opportunities for hikers to experience a diversity of environments in Hawaiʻi Volcanoes National Park and leads through varied terrain ranging from recent lava flows to dense tree fern rain forests.

 ‘Ama’u Ferns between Mauna Ulu and the Makaopuhi crater

 As the Nāpau trail takes you beyond Mauna Ulu, these ‘Ama’u (ah-ma oo) ferns colonize the recent lava flow.
 Unlike their close siblings, the Hāpuʻu Fern, the ‘Ama’u ferns are well equipped to survive this harsh landscape.
 In the background you can see the the Makaopuhi crater, the red-green shrubs in the foreground are ‘Ōhelo (oh-hello).
 These berries are a favorite food of the endangered endemic Nēnē geese, and is also used by the locals to make a delicious jam!